Gulzhasm/gridworld/README.md

 ## Notes

 - States and actions are represented as integers starting from 0
-- Transitions are deterministic in both environments
+- Transitions are deterministic in the Grid World
-- The Grid World follows the exact specification from the lecture
-- Cliff Walking is an additional environment for practice
-# gridworld
+- All algorithms use in-place updates for efficiency
+- Discount factor γ controls how much future rewards matter (0 = myopic, 1 = far-sighted)